Brown trout: Conservation status

 The fish is not considered to be endangered, although some individual stocks are under various degrees of stress mainly through habitat degradation, overfishing, and artificial propagation leading to introgression.
 Increased frequency of excessively warm water temperatures in high summer causes a reduction in dissolved oxygen levels which can cause "summer kills" of local populations if temperatures remain high for sufficient duration and deeper/cooler or fast, turbulent more oxygenated water is not accessible to the fish.
 This phenomenon can be further exacerbated by eutrophication of rivers due to pollution—often from the use of agricultural fertilizers within the drainage basin.

 Overfishing is a problem where anglers fail to identify and return mature female fish into the lake or stream.
 Each large female removed can result in thousands fewer eggs released back into the system when the remaining fish spawn.

-Another threat is other introduced organisms.
-For example, in Canada's Bow River, a non-native alga Didymosphenia geminata—common name rock snot (due to appearance)—has resulted in reduced circulation of water amongst the substrate of the river bed in affected areas.
-This, in turn, can greatly reduce the number of trout eggs that survive to hatch.
-Over time, this leads to reduction of the population of adult fish in the areas affected by the algae, forming a circle of decline.
-Rock snot is believed to have spread accidentally on the soles of the footwear of visitors from areas where the alga is native.
-The wide variety of issues that adversely affect brown trout throughout its range do not exclusively affect brown trout, but affect many or all species within a water body, thus altering the ecosystem in which the trout reside.

 In small streams, brown trout are important predators of macroinvertebrates, and declining brown trout populations in these specific areas affect the entire aquatic food web.

 Global climate change is also of concern.
 S. trutta morpha fario prefers well-oxygenated water in the temperature range of 60 to 65 F. S. trutta bones from an archaeological site in Italy, and ancient DNA extracted from some of these bones, indicate that both abundance and genetic diversity increased markedly during the colder Younger Dryas period, and fell during the warmer Bølling-Allerød event.

 Cover or structure is important to trout, and they are more likely to be found near submerged rocks and logs, undercut banks, and overhanging vegetation.
 Structure provides protection from predators, bright sunlight, and higher water temperatures.
 Access to deep water for protection in winter freezes, or fast water for protection from low oxygen levels in summer are also ideal.
 Trout are more often found in heavy and strong currents.

 Characteristics

-Defining characteristics include a slender, reddish-brown body with a long, narrow head.
+Defining characteristics include a slender body with a long, narrow head.
+The mouth is large, and on its roof, vomerine teeth are developed in a zig-zag pattern.
+The caudal fin is deltaform without forking, unlike that of the related Atlantic salmon (Salmo salar).
+Dark and red spots are often present on the sides, but do not extend to the tail.
+Parr trout (juvenile) often have a red margin on their adipose fin, with dark blotches along their sides that also become inconspicuous with age.